All Episodes

 Bob Corker first from Tennessee.

-This is yesterday, sorry, this morning on the Senate floor.
+Sorry, this morning on the Senate floor.

-I was asked yesterday by a reporter just uh about folks back home in Tennessee and how they feel about this legislation.
+I was asked yesterday by a reporter just about folks back home in Tennessee and how they feel about this legislation.

-I really believe they're gonna do that.
+I really believe they're going to do that.

 So it doesn't matter what you think right now.